Sammy-Barasa/project0-Assembler-and-Simulator/README.md

 # **project0 PesaPal Challange 2023**

 project0 is implementing an assembler following provided machine instruction set by PesaPal Careers Portal for Junior Developer .
-The project is implemented using standard python with minimal dependencie.
+The project is implemented using standard python with minimal dependencie. [see here](https://campusbiz.co.ke/careers/vacancy/junior-developers-pesapal-621933/)

 The project has two parts

 ### **1. Assembler**